EDITOR-JACK/TungstenUI/ui/tungsten/TungstenUI.md

 - Factory reset not working? (useful for temp calibration)
 - Info (battery/temp) blinkout to use AUX leds
 - Beacon mode (using AUX leds?)
-- Momentary from OFF (use memorized level & temperature regulation)
 - Custom AUX PCB w/ amber leds